react-voodoo/react-voodoo-samples/readme.md

 Simple samples for [react-voodoo](https://github.com/react-voodoo/react-voodoo)

-* I have a lot of work & making clean / commented samples take time ^^' Theses samples will be updated progressively.
+* I have a lot of work & making clean / commented samples take time ^^'<br/>
+  Theses samples will be updated occasionally. ( or with contribs )

 ## Available :